SBA Loan Calculator:

 When calculating the possible cost of SBA loans, you’ll have to determine three things first:

-You don’t need to have the exact figures to calculate the costs – after all, the calculator is only designed to give you a rough estimation of the potential costs.
-Plus, it can be difficult to determine the final interest rate and loan amount until the lender actually approves your loan application.
+You don’t need to have the exact figures to calculate the costs – after all, the SBA loan calculator is only designed to give you a rough estimation of the potential costs.
+It can also be challenging to determine the final interest rate and loan amount until the lender approves your loan application.

-Once you have all the data figured out, you simply have to put it into the calculator, and it will do the math for you.
+Once you have all the data figured out, you have to put it into the business loan calculator, which will do the math for you.
 Within seconds, you’ll have the results.
-The loan calculator should show you the following:
+The SBA loan calculator should show you the following:

 • Total repayments (principal amount + total interest) or the total amount you’ll pay over the loan’s lifespan

-• Minimum monthly repayments until you pay off the loan in full at the end of the term
+• Minimum monthly payments until you pay off the loan in full at the end of the term

 • Total interest paid

-Again, the amount that results from the calculation will only be the estimated costs – it is not the final amount.
+• Again, the loan amount resulting from the calculation will only be the estimated costs – not the final amount.

-Nevertheless, the results may be enough to give you a bigger picture of how much an SBA loan will costs.
-This, in turn, can help you decide whether you can afford repayments or not and how the loan will impact your business in the long run.
+Nevertheless, the results may be enough to give you a bigger picture of how much an SBA loan will cost.
+This can help you decide whether you can afford repayments and how the loan will impact your business in the long run.

 Ready to apply for an SBA Loan Calculator?

-As much as we’d like to arrive at the exact cost of the SBA loan, the total financing cost and monthly repayments will only be finalized after the lenders approve you of the loan.
+As much as we’d like to arrive at the exact cost of the SBA loan, the total financing cost and the monthly payment will only be finalized after the lenders approve the loan.
 From there, they will draft an agreement or contract that outlines the financing terms.
 As a borrower, you should review and understand it thoroughly.

-It’s worth noting that, as with other loans, the lenders may charge fees for the service they provide.
-These additional fees won’t be included in the SBA loan calculator’s computation.
-That said, while reviewing the loan offer or contract, be sure to go over the fees that the lenders may charge because this will impact the final cost of your loan.
+As with other loans, the lenders may charge fees for the service they provide.
+The SBA loan calculator’s computation won't include these additional fees.
+That said, while reviewing the loan offer or contract, be sure to check the fees that the lenders may charge because this will impact the final cost of your loan.

 Some of the fees you should be on the lookout for include: